15 Military Friendly Colleges in Minnesota

 720 Fourth Ave.
 South | Saint Cloud, MN 56301

-Saint Cloud State University (SCSU) help service members move from the military to a campus support system.
-The school offers several military scholarships.
-It also has a Student Veterans Organization (S.V.O.).
-The goal of SVO is to give veterans the resources, support, and help they need to reach academic goals.
-SCSU also has an on-campus Veterans Living Community.
-This is home to the Veterans Learning Community.
+Saint Cloud State University (SCSU) aids service members in transitioning from the military to a supportive campus environment.
+The university offers numerous military scholarships and hosts the Student Veterans Organization (S.V.O.).
+This organization is dedicated to providing veterans with the necessary resources and support to achieve their academic objectives.
+Additionally, SCSU houses the Veterans Living Community on campus, serving as the residence for the Veterans Learning Community.

 Average Post 9/11 GI Bill Benefits Awarded